Samyak05/MTech-Sem01-Academics/README.md

 # 🎓 M.Tech – Semester 1 Academic Repository

-This repository contains organized academic work, assignments, lab work, and structured notes for Semester 1 of my M.Tech program.
+This repository contains organized academic work, assignments, lab work, and structured notes for Semester 1 of my M.Tech in Computer Science at NIT Surathkal.

 ---